 I chose Chef Vola’s they had me at their marketing saying Old School Italian.
 That and their online reviews showed people loved this place.
-The food was spot on and the sauces they use for the dishes are great.
-I think now that is the main feature of the best Italian restaurants with the quality of their sauce.
-Sure, you still have to cook things right, but if the sauce if great it will be a great meal.
+The food was spot on and the sauces they used for the dishes are great.
+I think now that the main feature of the best Italian restaurants with the quality of their sauce.
+Sure, you still have to cook things right, but if the sauce is great it will be a great meal.
 It is kind of like pie.
 The secret to the best pie is the pie crust.
 Fresh butter-made pie crust makes pies heavenly.
 Wonderful marinara makes Italian food great.

 For those who want to open a restaurant, remember that.
 Build off of a central core item (s) execute flawlessly on that and build from there.
 Want to make the best Pizza start with the sauce, best past the sauce, and so on.
 This was that amazing quality sauce that pulls it all together with your favorite Italian foods.
 Perfect.

 Now it was time to head back to my room and relax with my full stomach.